aduh95/schwifty-markdown/README.md

 # Lines starting with `#` will be ignored, you can use them for your comments
 # First the labels
 Monday,Tuesday,Wednesday,Thursday,Friday
-# BTW, you can ommit this first line, Schwifty will use a range of integers starting from 1
+# BTW, you can omit this first line, Schwifty will use a range of integers starting from 1
 # Then comes the data
 8,5,6,2,3
 # You can have several lines of data